mactronmedia/FUCKeditor/README.md

 ![Banner](banner.png)

-A vulnerability scanner for FCKeditor instances, capable of detecting specific titles indicative of vulnerable installations.
+A vulnerability scanner for an old FCKeditor, capable of detecting specific titles indicative of vulnerable installations.

 ## Table of Contents
 - [Overview](#overview)